spraakbanken/sparv-pipeline/docs/site/developers-guide/writing-sparv-plugins.md

         model = load_model(model)
 ```

-In this example, the annotator uses a model and has an extra argument called `model_preloaded`, which can optionally
-take an already loaded model (in this case, a dictionary).
-The `preloader` parameter in the decorator points to the
-preloader function.
-The `preloader_params` list specifies the annotator parameters needed by the preloader, in this
-case, just the `model` parameter.
-The `preloader_target` points to the annotator parameter that will receive the
+In this example, the preloader function receives the annotator's `model` argument and returns a loaded model.
+The
+annotator decorator then connects the pieces as follows:

+1. `preloader=preloader` tells Sparv which function performs the initialization.
+2. `preloader_params=["model"]` tells Sparv to pass the annotator's `model` argument to that function.
-preloaded value, i.e., the return value of the preloader function.
+3. `preloader_target="model_preloaded"` tells Sparv to inject the return value into the annotator parameter named
+    `model_preloaded`.

+Inside the annotator, `model_preloaded` is optional.
+If a preloaded model is available, it is reused, otherwise the
+annotator loads the model itself.
+This fallback is what makes the annotator work both with and without `sparv preload`.

 When using the `sparv preload` command with this annotator, the preloader function runs once, and every time the
 annotator is used, it receives the preloaded model via the `model_preloaded` parameter.

-The `preloader`, `preloader_params`, and `preloader_target` parameters are required when adding a preloader to an
-annotator.
-There are also two optional parameters: `preloader_shared` and `preloader_cleanup`.
+In addition to the required parameters above, there are two optional ones: `preloader_shared` and
+`preloader_cleanup`.

 `preloader_shared` is a boolean that defaults to `True`.
 By default, Sparv runs the preloader function once, and if
-using `sparv preload` with multiple parallel processes, they all share the preloaded result.
-Setting `preloader_shared`
+using `sparv preload` with multiple parallel processes (using the `--processes` flag), they all share the same preloaded
-to `False` makes the preloader function run once per process, which is usually needed when preloading processes rather
+result.
+Setting `preloader_shared` to `False` makes the preloader function run once per process, which is usually needed
-than models.
+when preloading processes rather than models.
+To avoid overloading the system, you can limit the number of processes for
+a specific preloaded annotator using the [`threads`
+section](../user-manual/corpus-configuration.md#limiting-the-number-of-threads) in the corpus configuration file used
+for the `sparv preload` command.

 `preloader_cleanup` refers to a function that runs after each (preloaded) use of the annotator.
 This function should
 take the same arguments as the preloader function, plus an extra argument for the preloaded value with the same name as